-Mount Rushmore National Memorial in South Dakota
+Mount Rushmore National Memorial in South Dakota, USA

 Incredible but true, I’ve seen Mount Rushmore monument and memorial park in October 2014.

 This huge sculpture carved in the granite rock of the Black Hills in Keystone, South Dakota took the Sculptor Gutzon Borglum 14 years to accomplish.

 My husband and I spent about 3 days in the Black Hills area and went to the monument twice – I just wanted to do my best with the photos 🙂

 The sculpture is so big you can see it from faraway and this is what it looks like from Custer Park, which is quite a ways from the monument.

 You don’t even need to enter the memorial park – the sculpture appears very well from the road 🙂 It is worth it however to go inside.
 The park is open to the public seven days a week, all year long.
 See the program here.